How to find affordable health insurance

 Medicaid is a low-cost health insurance plan with the same benefits as an employer-sponsored health plan.

 Depending on your income, you pay little to nothing for Medicaid if you're eligible.
-The combination of low costs and comprehensive benefits make Medicaid an excellent, affordable health insurance choice for those who qualify.
+The combination of low costs and comprehensive benefits makes Medicaid an excellent, affordable health insurance choice for those who qualify.

 Medicaid premiums are based on income, which varies by state.
 Thirty-eight states expanded Medicaid eligibility to up to 138% of the federal poverty level.
 That's $17,609 for an individual and $36,156 for a family of four.
 The other 12 states have stricter eligibility guidelines.

-How to get Medicaid:
+To get Medicaid:

 • Check with your state's Medicaid program.
 The state program can figure out whether you're eligible and provide options.